 Skip to main content

-Breaking news: New York Mets pitcher Justin Verlander wins MLB games pretty often when he takes the mound, and he made history on May 10, 2023, by defeating the Cincinnati Reds.
+Breaking news: Justin Verlander wins MLB games pretty often when he takes the mound, and he made history for the New York Mets on May 10, 2023, by defeating the Cincinnati Reds.

-The start was ostensibly an innocuous one as the flamethrowing right-hander made just his second appearance for the Mets and earned the victory in a 2-1 affair, throwing seven innings of one-run ball to lower his season ERA to 2.25 and bring the disappointing Mets within a game of .500.
+The start, which came just over two months before he was shipped back to the Houston Astros, was ostensibly an innocuous one as the flamethrowing right-hander made just his second of 16 appearances for the Mets and earned the victory in a 2-1 affair, throwing seven innings of one-run ball to lower his season ERA to 2.25 and bring a disappointing club within a game of .500.
 But in doing so, he became just the 21st pitcher in MLB history to record a W against each and every one of the 30 franchises currently competing at baseball’s highest level.

 Verlander had operated only as an American League pitcher before joining New York in the 2023 offseason, so he’d faced the National League Central squad in just two prior outings — only one of which, a 4-3 loss on June 18, 2019, saw him emerge as the pitcher of record.
 Now, he’s checked every box on the list and pushed the exclusive group from 20 to 21 names.